youyanggu/covid19_projections/about.md

 As of April 9, most models (including our own) now predict somewhere in the range of 50-70k deaths in the US.
 Nevertheless, the exact trajectory and state-specific projections still differ widely.
 For example, while the IHME projects 7,781 US deaths from May 1 through August 4, we project 17,449 deaths during that same time period.

-Below we compare when the US will hit the following COVID-19 death milestones compared with the IHME model.
+Below we compare when the US will reach the following COVID-19 death milestones compared with the IHME model.
 This is based on the projections taken from *April 9, 2020*.

 | US deaths | Our 4/9 projection | IHME 4/9 projection | Actual
 | --- | --- | --- | --- |